 by Colin Hinson ©2013

-- Monumental inscriptions for this parish have not been recorded by the Huntingdonshire FHS.
+- Monumental inscriptions for this parish have not been recorded by the Cambridgeshire and Huntingdonshire FHS.
 However, the Peterborough & District FHS have an interest in the parish.

 - Census information (1841 - 1891) is available from the Huntingdon Records Office.

 - The full 1841 Census of Morborne Parish is available as fiche set C90.

 - The full 1851 Census of Morborne Parish is available as fiche set C40.

 - A full transcription of the 1891 Census of the Stilton sub-District of the Peterborough Registration District (RG12/1225) in which Morborne was enumerated, and which took place on 5th April 1891, has also been produced by the Huntingdonshire FHS (as Fiche C-15).